Doctor of Occupational Therapy - Admissions & Application

 For any questions about the receipt, processing, and verification of your application, please contact OTCAS Customer Service at email@example.com

-- Submit GRE scores for fall 2022.
-In addition to the application, recommendations, and transcripts you submit to OTCAS, please remember that Roberts Wesleyan College must also receive official GRE scores prior to enrollment by June 1st, but they are not required for admission into the program.
+- GRE scores will no longer be a requirement beginning Fall 2022.
+Please submit the application, recommendations, and transcripts using the OTCAS system online.
+Roberts Wesleyan College can receive official GRE scores prior to enrollment by June 1st, but they are not required for admission into the program.
 If you submit GRE scores, they must be submitted via OTCAS by listing Roberts Wesleyan College's GRE Designated Institution (DI) Code, 2759, as a score recipient.